stemado/workshop1/README.md

 3. Deploying our app to Heroku using Git commands

-Our app will serve these web pages (with SEO-friendly URLS)
+Our app will serve these web pages (with SEO-friendly routes/URLS)
 --------------

 - http://localhost:3000/